ictsolved/ictsolved.github.io/_posts/blog/2016-10-20-connect-usb-dongle-modem-in-linux.markdown

 ---
 layout: post
 title: "How to setup SkyPro/EVDO, NCELL Connect, UTL Modem/USB Dongle in Linux?"
+description: Setting up USB dongle for internet access in Linux is easier when done correctly.
+Connect your USB modem into the computer and open a terminal.
+Input the following command to enable the USB modem first.
 date: 2016-10-20 06:04:46
 author: sarad
 categories: